alexmiller63/SNAP/kennedy-letter.md

 ---

-# Distribution Research Status

-**Approximate completion at this checkpoint: 75%.**

-Still to complete:

-- appropriate electronic route to Secretary Kennedy's Executive Secretariat;

-- appropriate electronic route to Secretary Rollins;

-- individual USDA Western Regional SNAP and civil-rights contacts;

-- DOJ Disability Rights Section electronic correspondence route;

-- final HHS civil-rights contact verification;

-- additional California CalFresh leadership where warranted;

-- additional San Bernardino County leadership where warranted;

-- claimant's correct San Bernardino County supervisor;

-- final district/contact verification for Pete Aguilar;

-- final constituent-contact routes for Alex Padilla and Adam Schiff;

-- final electronic contact information for James C. Ramos;

-- final electronic contact information for Eloise Gómez Reyes;

-- relevant congressional committee leadership;

-- Jesus Garcia's professional contact route;

-- final verification of every electronic address;

-- removal of duplicates;

-- final decision regarding body-only recipients versus electronic CC recipients.

----

-# Governing Principle
+# Distribution Principle

-**A person belongs on the distribution list because that person has responsibility for the issue, represents the claimant, exercises relevant oversight, or has direct factual involvement.**
+**A person belongs on the visible distribution list because that person has responsibility for the issue, represents the claimant, exercises relevant oversight, or has direct factual involvement.**

-**The electronic CC address must then be the best legitimate electronic route available to reach that person or office.**
+**An address belongs in the electronic CC field only when it is a legitimate electronic route appropriate for reaching that person or office.**

-No address should be invented merely to make the list complete.
+No address should be invented merely to make the electronic list complete.